 The Quality Assurance Manager role will oversee the food safety and quality systems and serve as the SQF practitioner for the facility.
 Duties include:

-Starts March 2021 Series of 5 workshops – each workshop is two half-day sessions
+Coming Fall 2021 Series of 5 workshops – each workshop is two half-day sessions

 Online – Web based Instructors – Cheryl Collins, Teri Danielson